PlayStation Move Ape Escape

-PlayStation Move Ape Escape, simply titled Ape Escape in Europe and known in Asian countries as Ape Escape: On the Move!, and in Japan as Furi Furi!
+PlayStation Move Ape Escape, simply titled Ape Escape in Europe and known in Asian countries as Ape Escape: On the Move! and in Japan as Furi Furi!
+Saru Get You, (Note: Furi Furi!
 Saru Get You (フリフリ！ サルゲッチュ, Furi Furi!
-Sarugechu), is a 2010 rail shooter and party video game developed and published by Sony Computer Entertainment for the PlayStation 3.
-The game was originally announced at the Tokyo Game Show 2009 as one of the title supporting the PlayStation Move controller.
-The title was released on December 9, 2010, in Japan, then in 2011 on June 24 for Europe, and on July 5 for North America.
-An English version of the game in Asia was also released January 31, 2011.
+Sarugechu)) is a 2010 rail shooter and party video game developed and published by Sony Computer Entertainment for the PlayStation 3.
+It is part of the Ape Escape series.

+The game was originally announced at the Tokyo Game Show 2009 as one of the titles supporting the PlayStation Move controller.
+It was released on December 9, 2010 in Japan, on June 24, 2011 in Europe, and on July 5, 2011 in North America.